DEFRA/trade-commodity-codes/changelog/README.md

-# PostgreSQL Liquibase Migration Changelogs
+# PostgreSQL Liquibase Database Changelogs

-This directory contains consolidated Liquibase XML changelog files for migrating the commodity code database from SQL Server to PostgreSQL.
-These changelogs are designed specifically for ETL processes and provide a complete PostgreSQL-optimized database schema.
+This directory contains Liquibase XML changelog files for managing the commodity code database schema in PostgreSQL.
+These changelogs provide a complete database schema for the Trade Commodity Codes application.

 ## Files Overview

 ### Core Changelog Files

-1. **`master-changelog.xml`** - Main entry point that includes all other changelogs in the correct order
+1. **`db.changelog.xml`** - Main entry point that includes all other changelogs in the correct order
 2. **`01-tables-changelog.xml`** - All table structures, constraints, and indexes
 3. **`02-functions-changelog.xml`** - All stored functions and procedures
 4. **`03-views-changelog.xml`** - All database views for data access
-5. **`04-additional-objects-changelog.xml`** - Triggers, types, sequences, and ETL utilities
+5. **`04-additional-objects-changelog.xml`** - Triggers, types, sequences, and additional objects
 6. **`05-permissions-changelog.xml`** - Complete role-based security model

 ### Execution Order

-The changelogs must be executed in this specific order (handled automatically by `master-changelog.xml`):
+The changelogs must be executed in this specific order (handled automatically by `db.changelog.xml`):

 ```
 1. Tables & Constraints    (01-tables-changelog.xml)